Back to All Guides

 Clear Access to the Valve

-Remove any boxes, storage items, or obstacles blocking access to the shut-off valve.
+Remove any boxes, storage items, or obstacles blocking access to the circuit breaker.
 In North Carolina garages, HVAC system closets, and utility areas, items often accumulate around valves over time.
 You need clear space to grip and turn the handle.
 If the valve is outside, clear away mulch, dirt, or landscaping that may be covering it.

 Caution:

 If the valve handle feels stuck or requires excessive force, STOP immediately.
 Forcing a corroded valve can snap the stem or crack the pipe, causing a much worse flood.
-Skip to the water meter shutoff instead (Step 4) and call a Professional HVAC technician to replace the stuck valve.
+Skip to the breaker panel shutoff instead (Step 4) and call a Professional HVAC technician to replace the stuck valve.

 3